The North Carolina Council for the Social Studies Announces Grants, Awards, and Scholarships for Current and Pre-Service Social Studies Teachers

 Each year schools may select one graduating senior to receive the Outstanding Senior Social Studies Award.
 This award recognizes excellence in social studies, leadership skills in class discussion, enthusiasm for and knowledge of the social studies service to school and community, good citizenship.

-- Outstanding senior Social Studies Letter and Form (PDF)
+- Online Outstanding Senior Social Studies Letter and Form

-- Outstanding senior Social Studies Letter and Form (DOC)
+- Outstanding Senior Social Studies Letter and Form (PDF)

 NCCSS Student Teacher Scholarship

-The North Carolina Council for the Social Studies offers a $1,000.00 scholarship to an undergraduate student in North Carolina who will be student teaching in social studies in 2014 or 2015.
+The North Carolina Council for the Social Studies offers a $1,000.00 scholarship to an undergraduate or graduate student in North Carolina who will be student teaching in social studies in 2016 or 2017.

-- Student Teacher Scholarship Program Notice and Application (DOCX)
+- Student Teacher Scholarship Program Notice and Application (DOC)

 - Student Teacher Scholarship Program Notice and Application (PDF)